Complex Ablations for Ventricular Tachycardia Treatment

 Comprehensive device therapy is also included in the EPS service.
 Pacemaker and defibrillator implants as well as lead extractions are offered for standard indications.
 Biventricular devices are available for emerging indications including congestive heart failure.
-Deborah has an outpatient service dedicated to both pacemaker and defibrillator evaluation and complex programming.
+Deborah provides an outpatient service dedicated to both pacemaker and defibrillator evaluation and complex programming.

-The section offers a complete work-up for neurogenic syncope including tilt table testing.
+The section offers a complete work-up for neurogenic syncope, including tilt table testing.
 Electrophysiologists read and interpret Holter monitors and report these findings to referring physicians.

 Deborah’s electrophysiologists specialize in the implantation of sophisticated programmable pacemakers and defibrillators to treat a variety of rhythm disturbances.
 The major diagnoses are brady and tachy arrhythmias.
 Pacemakers are implanted in a patient with a slow heart rate, while an Implantable Cardioverter Defibrillator is a treatment option for patients who suffer with ventricular tachycardia and ventricular fibrillation.
 The electrophysiologists are also performing lead extractions on patients when indicated.
 This service treats ambulatory care patients as well as inpatients.

 Deborah’s electrophysiologists specialize in the evaluation and treatment of complex cardiac arrhythmias.
-The physicians also specialize in the implantation of sophisticated programmable pacemaker, defibrillator and biventricular devices.
+The physicians also specialize in the implantation of sophisticated programmable pacemaker, defibrillator, and biventricular devices.

 The reading and interpretation of Holter monitor reports are another service provided by the electrophysiologists.

-The Section also offers a work-up for neurogenic shock including tilt table testing.
+The section also offers a work-up for neurogenic shock, including tilt table testing.
 All of the electrophysiology services are available to patients on an inpatient and outpatient basis.
 Deborah offers a full spectrum of electrophysiologic services to its patient population.